 Eastern Tropical Pacific Orca (ETP)

-Eastern Tropical Pacific type orcas also known as "ETP's" do show up occasionally off our coast is small numbers from 3-6 and have been spotted multiple times within a mile or two from Orange County's coast.
+Eastern Tropical Pacific type orcas also known as "ETP's" show up occasionally off our coast in pods of about 3-8 individuals and have been spotted many times within a mile or two from Orange County's coast.
 This type of killer whale is not studied as much as transient or resident type orcas and not much is known about their diet or their entire range but is thought to usually be farther out to sea off the coast of Mexico.
 It's also believed that each of these pods may specialize in different prey and hunting tactics.
 They are sometimes boat shy and will evade boats if they feel pressured.
 The way to typically tell these apart from transient type orcas are by their darker saddle patches behind the dorsal fin.

 Offshore Type Orca